yebyyy/Reproduce-GPT2/README.md

 # Reproduce-GPT2
-This repo is for rebuilding the openai GPT2(124M) model
+This repo is for rebuilding the openai GPT2(124M) model.

+As a Decoder-only Transformer model, the structure of GPT follows the decoder structure as in the [Attention is All You Need Paper](https://arxiv.org/pdf/1706.03762).

 The original OpenAI Blog Post can be found at [Better language models and their implications](https://openai.com/index/better-language-models/), which links to the paper [Language Models are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) and the github repo [gpt2](https://github.com/openai/gpt-2).